-- harmonizing Member States' rules for intra-Community trade in semen - harmonizing rules for imports of semen from third countries.
+- harmonizing Member States' rules for intra-Community trade in semen - harmonizing rules for imports of semen from third countries. - 2) Community Measure

-Proposal for a Council Directive on animal health problems affecting intra-Community trade and imports from third countries of semen of pigs and cattle.
+Council Directive 88/407/EEC of 14 June 1988 laying down the animal health requirements applicable to intra-Community trade in and imports from third countries of deep-frozen semen of domestic animals of the bovine species.

-- 1. The Directive covers animal health problems affecting trade in semen of domestic pigs and cattle. - 2.
-Definitions including semen, semen collection centre, designated veterinarian etc. - 3.
-Intra-Community trade in semen requires compliance with regulations concerning collection, processing and storage as well as provisions for protection against the spread of foot-and-mouth disease. - 4.
-Imports of semen from third countries is restricted to a list of authorized countries. - 5.
+- 1. The Directive covers animal health problems affecting trade in semen of domestic cattle. - 2.
+Definitions including semen, semen collection centre, official veterinarian etc. - 3.
+Intra-Community trade in semen requires compliance with regulations concerning collection, processing, storage, transport and certification as well as provisions for protection against the spread of foot-and-mouth disease. - 4.
+Imports of semen from third countries is restricted to a list of authorized countries to be determined. - 5.
 Inspection by veterinary experts from the Commission will be carried out to ensure application of the Directive. - 6.
-Annexes containing conditions - for approval of semen collection centres - to be met prior to the entry of animals into approved semen collection centres and supervision at these centres - relating to the collection of semen from centres for intra-Community
+Annexes containing conditions - for approval and supervision of semen collection centres - to be met prior to the entry of animals into approved semen collection centres and supervision at these centres - relating to the collection of semen from centres for intra-Community trade. - 4) Deadline for implementing Member State legislation